ckeditor/ckeditor5/packages/ckeditor5-mention/tests/manual/mention-custom-renderer.md

 ## Mention

+The mention configuration with custom item renderer for autocomplete list.

 ### Configuration

-The mention configuration with custom balloon panel item renderer.

 The list is returned in promise (no timeout) and is filtered for any match of `name` and `username` (custom feed):